 Mild diabetic retinopathy may not require any treatment so long as you maintain good control over your risk factors – including blood pressure, blood sugar, and cholesterol levels.

 In more severe cases, the normal treatment is laser surgery.
-This cannot restore parts of your sight that have been lost due to damage on your retina.
+This cannot restore parts of your sight that have been lost due to damage to your retina.
 But it can be effective in blocking further deterioration.